timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 # Backfill historical data on compressed chunks
 You can backfill historical data by temporarily decompressing any compressed chunks.
-Backfilling means inserting data with an older timestamps, beyond the recent past.
-Depending on your compression policies, the chunks corresponding to these timestamps might already be compressed.
+Backfilling means inserting data with older timestamps, beyond the recent past.
+Depending on your compression policy, the chunks corresponding to these timestamps might already be compressed.

 For help with backfilling on compressed chunks, you can use the backfilling